zmr33/elisadatamanageR/README.md

 # elisadatamanageR

-An R package for automated ELISA data management from the Gen 5 microplate reading software for the Ov16 ELIS (and other ELISAs in the future).
+An R package for automated ELISA data management from the Gen 5 microplate reading software for the Ov16 ELISA (and other ELISAs in the future).

 ## Overview